theias/ias_package_shell/doc/another-packaging-doc.md

     └── output/
 ```

-Now it's abundantly clear; stuff "you run" goes in bin.
+Now it's abundantly clear; stuff "you run" goes in **bin**.
 Library code goes
-under lib.
-Anything outside of the src dir is not related to the behavior
+under **lib**.
+Anything outside of **src** is not related to the behavior
 of the code.

-You might be wondering about why I moved the output directory in the last step.
+You might be wondering about why I moved the **output** directory in the last step.
-*output* is transient in nature; in this method of doing things it doesn't
+**output** is transient in nature; in this method of doing things it doesn't
 really ever get checked in.
 If it does, then things under it never should
 get checked in.

+### **output** Directory - An Aside

+git doesn't allow you to check in empty directories.  subversion does.
+If you have a program create output under **output** , it might be up to you
+to create the directory locally when you check out a repository that does things
+in this style.

+When something is installed, and it's expected to create output under **output**
+, then it's the job of the installation mechanism to create the **output**
+directory and set its permissions appropriately.

 # The Repo is Laid Out...
 Now what?